Wooden Garden Fencing Ideas London

 Picket Fence Panels

-Trellis Panels: If you require screening in your garden rather than a traditional fence panel, you can also consider using a trellis.
+Trellis Panels: If you require screening in your garden rather than a traditional fence panel, consider using a trellis.
 This is ideal if you wish to grow climbing plants for decoration.
 You can also use trellis panels on top of low brick walls to provide additional screening for your garden.

 wooden garden fencing ideas, feather edge panels with trellis